nomoreboredom/LCS/README.md

-# LCS
-LCS Chrome Extention
+# LCS Chrome Extensions
+This is an experiment with Chrome Extensions using React.js, based on `react-chrome-redux`

+### RoadMap
+> OAuth twitch.tv